afuerhoff/ioBroker.fb-checkpresence/README.md

 ### Whitelist settings
 In the white list you can insert every known device.
 Any unknown devices are listed in the blacklist object.
+If you check the checkbox in the headline of the table all devices are selected.

 ## Features